python/cpython/Doc/extending/extending.rst

 The advantage of borrowing over owning a reference is that you don't need to take care of disposing of the reference on all possible paths through the code
 --- in other words, with a borrowed reference you don't run the risk of leaking when a premature exit is taken.
-The disadvantage of borrowing over leaking is that there are some subtle situations where in seemingly correct code a borrowed reference can be used after the owner from which it was borrowed has in fact disposed of it.
+The disadvantage of borrowing over owning is that there are some subtle situations where in seemingly correct code a borrowed reference can be used after the owner from which it was borrowed has in fact disposed of it.